gladden4work/Med-scan/plan.md

 - **Soft Delete Strategy**: Implementing soft deletes (marking records as deleted rather than removing them) provides data recovery options and audit trails.
 Using an is_deleted flag and filtering queries is a simple approach that works well for most use cases, but also requires monitoring for database growth over time.
 - **RLS vs. Stored Functions**: When implementing data operations requiring specific security checks, PostgreSQL stored functions with `SECURITY DEFINER` are more reliable than Row Level Security (RLS) policies.
 While RLS is simpler to implement, it can become complex when handling UPDATE operations.
 Stored functions centralize security logic server-side, bypass RLS issues, and provide cleaner client code by reducing the need for multi-step operations (verify ownership, then update).
 - **SQL Migration Consolidation**: When working with multiple SQL migration files that build upon each other, it's valuable to periodically consolidate them into a single comprehensive setup file.
 This approach simplifies onboarding for new developers, reduces the chance of migration errors, and provides a clear snapshot of the current database schema.
 By organizing the consolidated file into logical sections (tables, indexes, RLS policies, functions, etc.), it becomes both a setup script and documentation of the database structure.
+- **AI Context Enhancement**: When designing prompts for AI models, providing rich context about the specific domain (like medication details) significantly improves the quality and relevance of responses.
+Structuring prompts with clear instructions and comprehensive background information helps the AI generate more accurate and helpful answers.
+- **Form Submission UX**: For interactive features like follow-up questions, it's important to provide immediate visual feedback (loading indicators, disabled inputs) during processing to improve user experience.
+This prevents multiple submissions and reduces user confusion about whether their action was registered.

 ## Pending Development Tasks